This Week in Virology: Evolving coverage

 This Week in Virology grew its audience significantly during the COVID-19 pandemic, and although its title remained the same, in early 2020, the frequency of podcasts increased to two or three per week in order to cover breaking news about the dynamic state of research and treatment of the disease.

 A physician specializing in infectious diseases, Daniel O. Griffin, who is located in the New York metropolitan area, became a reoccurring guest to give clinical updates on Coronavirus disease 2019.
 Since December 2020, Griffin's clinical updates are given separate episode numbers and featured as standalone elements that may be accessed individually.
 Depending upon current events, his clinical updates vary from a half hour to an hour and may cover other pandemics.

 Due to the Trump Administration's conflicting statements about the nature and severity of the COVID-19 pandemic, during that time the podcast received criticism from some quarters for getting "too involved in politics", to which the panelists replied that they would not get involved in politics if politics would not get involved in the science.

 From TWiV 962 (11 December 2022), Angela Mingarelli, who had made her debut in TWiV 946, joined the podcast as a co-host.
 TWiV 962 also featured a guest appearance by Angela's sister, astrophysicist Chiara Mingarelli.

+In 2023, Jolene Ramsey was added as a host.
+She is a bacteriophage researcher.